aws-samples/aws-online-data-migration-workshop/module4/README.md

     -   Click **Start**

-    -   Wait a few minutes
+    -   Wait a minute then continue to the next step

-4. Have another look at the local file system mount and see if your new files are available, by running the following commands, where you replace username with the username you created e.g. jess
+4. Have another look at the local file system mount and see if your new files are available, by running the following commands in your SSH session, where you replace username with the username you created e.g. jess

 		cd /nfs_target